Jet: Multilevel Graph Partitioning on Graphics Processing Units: Jet Refinement Algorithm

 \subsubsection{Changes to address LP limitations}

-Most synchronous implementations of LP-based refinement have two limitations.
+A synchronous implementation of LP-based refinement has two limitations.
 First, it is not possible to improve cutsize through negative gain vertex moves.
 Second, vertex moves in the same iteration can affect each other detrimentally.
 We introduce a method to address both of these problems: the \emph{vertex afterburner}.
 The vertex afterburner is a heuristic-based conflict resolution scheme permitting negative-gain vertex moves.
-We use the term afterburner as it is applied to a list of vertex moves that may already be viable.
+We use the term afterburner as it is a secondary filter on the list of possible vertex moves; in typical LP-based refinement algorithms, there is only the first filter.
 Given a list of potential vertex moves $X$, we recompute the gain for each vertex in $X$ according to an approximation of the next partition state in its neighborhood.
 This approximation is created by merging $P_s$ with $P_d$, using an ordering $\mathit{ord}$.
 Due to the ordering $\mathit{ord}$, the approximations generated for overlapping neighborhoods are not consistent. $P_d$ is fixed for all vertices in $X$ prior to applying the afterburner, therefore recomputing the gain for each vertex $v \in X$ only involves the parts $P_d(v)$ and $P_s(v)$ specific to the move.
 For each neighbor $u$ of a vertex $v \in X$, if $\mathit{ord}(u) < \mathit{ord}(v)$, we calculate $v$'s gain assuming $u$ will move to $P_d(u)$.
 Otherwise, we assume $u$ remains in $P_s(u)$.
 This allows for vertex moves which initially had negative gain to become positive gain, and vice versa, depending on the other moves in $X$.
 The final move list $M$ is chosen as a subset of $X$, containing only the moves in $X$ with non-negative gain after recalculation.
 Let $F(x) = \textnormal{conn}(x, P_d(x)) - \textnormal{conn}(x, P_s(x))$ be the priority values for each vertex move, given by the gain values of each vertex move in a vacuum. $\mathit{ord}$ is defined as follows: